 Personal finance may be the most important topic typically not taught in school.
 And where it is being taught, there are mixed results.
 The main problem seems to be a lack of practicality—lectures and simulations will only get you so far.

-As I thought about those findings from several studies, I was reminded of something I had read in Mary Hunt’s book, Raising Financially Confident Kids, which I highly recommend (Mary also runs the Debt-Proof Living web site and writes the Everyday Cheapskate blog).
+As I thought about the general ineffectiveness of teaching kids about money in a classroom setting, I was reminded of something I had read in Mary Hunt’s book, Raising Financially Confident Kids, which I highly recommend (Mary also runs the Debt-Proof Living web site and writes the Everyday Cheapskate blog).

 In the book, she tells the story of “Uncle Harvey.”
 Harvey lived far away and was a bit older.
 While they hardly ever saw him, when Mary and her husband, Harold, were raising their two boys, the legend of Uncle Harvey loomed large.

 They had heard that at the start of each year, Harvey would sit down with his family and hand out a year’s worth of money to each of his and his wife’s four boys.
 The money was for clothing, snacks, entertainment, haircuts—everything but food and shelter.
 It was up to them to make it last.
 If they ran out of money before they ran out of year, too bad.
 And, the Hunts heard, each of Harvey’s kids grew up to be very good money managers.

 It prompted Mary and Harold to give it a try with their boys.
 In her book, she explains how they rolled the plan out with their kids, some of the early fits and starts, and how it all turned out.
 It made me want to try it with our kids a few years ago when they were 9, 11, and 14.